 - Wash it off with water.

 Uses Of Lemon Peel For Your Home

 1. Lemon Peel All-Purpose Cleaner

-Lemon peel is a non-toxic alternative to clean and disinfect your house.
-The chemicals in the lemon peel are potent and work as effective cleaners to remove stubborn stains such as kettle rings with mineral deposits or coffee/tea stains in mugs.
-The refreshing citrus scent is an added benefit of using lemon peel to prepare a DIY cleaner.
+Lemon peel is a non-toxic alternative for cleaning and disinfecting your house.
+The chemicals in lemon peel are potent and work as effective cleaners to remove stubborn stains such as kettle rings with mineral deposits or coffee/tea stains in mugs.
+The refreshing citrus scent is of great use in aromatherapy and is a great benefit of using lemon peel to prepare a DIY cleaner.
 Mixing boiled lemon peel water with vinegar or baking soda makes it an even more potent all-natural cleaner.

 2. Lemon Peel Deodorizer

 Lemon peels can be used to absorb bad odors in the fridge or trash can.
 Adding a few lemon peels in water and microwaving can deodorize and clean the microwave.

 Rubbing grated lemon peel with coarse rock salt on a cutting board can sanitize it and keep it smelling fresh.

 A homemade citrus-scented potpourri can be prepared using lemon peel, dried flowers, and essential oils.
 This refreshing, all-natural room freshener can be prepared at home easily with almost no extra cost as it uses lemon peels that would most likely have been discarded.